tiny-dnn/tiny-dnn/examples/caffe_converter/readme.md

-# Import Caffe Model to tiny-cnn
+# Import Caffe Model to tiny-dnn
-tiny-cnn can import Caffe's trained models.
+tiny-dnn can import Caffe's trained models.

 ## Prerequisites for this example
 - Google protobuf